jisshub/CRIO-FELLOWSHIP-SD-DSA-2-JS-JUNE-2023/README.md

 The "Merge Intervals" pattern is a useful technique for merging overlapping intervals, and it has applications in various fields like scheduling, time intervals, and interval-based problems in computer science and mathematics.
 The "Merge Intervals" pattern is useful in various scenarios, such as merging time intervals, scheduling conflicts, and resource allocations.
 It has a time complexity of O(n log n) due to the sorting step and an additional O(n) for merging the intervals, where n is the number of intervals.

+# SESSION 8

+Sure!
+Binary search is a fundamental searching algorithm used in computer science and data structures.
+It efficiently searches for a target value in a sorted array by repeatedly dividing the search range in half.
+Let's go through the binary search algorithm step by step with a simple example:

+Example: Suppose we have a sorted array and want to find the index of the target value 25.

+Sorted Array: [10, 15, 20, 25, 30, 35, 40]

+Step 1: Initialize two pointers, 'left' and 'right,' to the first and last indices of the array, respectively.
+   - left = 0 (index of the first element, 10)
+   - right = 6 (index of the last element, 40)

+Step 2: Calculate the mid index by taking the average of 'left' and 'right':
+   - mid = (left + right) // 2 = (0 + 6) // 2 = 3 (index of the middle element, 25)

+Step 3: Compare the value at the mid index with the target value (25):
+   - array[mid] = array[3] = 25

+Step 4: If the value at the mid index matches the target value, we have found the element, and the search is successful.
+Return the mid index (3).

+Step 5: If the value at the mid index is less than the target value (25), update the 'left' pointer to mid + 1.
+   - left = 3 + 1 = 4

+Step 6: If the value at the mid index is greater than the target value (25), update the 'right' pointer to mid - 1.
+   - right = 3 - 1 = 2

+Step 7: Repeat steps 2 to 6 until the 'left' pointer becomes greater than the 'right' pointer.
+This condition indicates that the target value is not present in the array, and the search is unsuccessful.
+Return -1 to signify that the target is not found.

+The binary search algorithm significantly reduces the search space in each iteration by dividing the range in half.
+It continues this process until the target value is found or the search range becomes empty.
+Since each step halves the search space, the binary search algorithm has a time complexity of O(log n), where n is the size of the array.
+This makes binary search very efficient for large sorted arrays and is widely used in many applications, including database indexing, search algorithms, and more.

+## Binary Search With Unsuccesful Search

+Sure!
+Let's go through the binary search algorithm with a different array example where the target value is not present.
+We'll search for the target value 22 in the sorted array.

+Sorted Array: [5, 10, 15, 20, 25, 30]

+Step 1: Initialize 'left' and 'right' pointers.
+   - left = 0 (index of the first element, 5)
+   - right = 5 (index of the last element, 30)

+Step 2: Calculate the mid index.
+   - mid = (left + right) // 2 = (0 + 5) // 2 = 2 (index of the middle element, 15)

+Step 3: Compare the value at the mid index with the target value (22).
+   - array[mid] = array[2] = 15

+Step 4: Since the value at the mid index (15) is less than the target value (22), update the 'left' pointer to mid + 1.
+   - left = 2 + 1 = 3

+Step 5: Calculate the new mid index.
+   - mid = (left + right) // 2 = (3 + 5) // 2 = 4 (index of the middle element, 25)

+Step 6: Compare the value at the mid index with the target value (22).
+   - array[mid] = array[4] = 25

+Step 7: Since the value at the mid index (25) is greater than the target value (22), update the 'right' pointer to mid - 1.
+   - right = 4 - 1 = 3

+Step 8: Repeat steps 2 to 7 until the 'left' pointer becomes greater than the 'right' pointer.

+Step 9: After the iteration, 'left' is 3 and 'right' is 3.
+The condition left > right is not satisfied, so the search ends.

+Since the 'left' pointer is not greater than the 'right' pointer, it means the target value 22 is not present in the array.
+Therefore, the search is unsuccessful, and the algorithm returns -1 to indicate that the target value is not found.

+The binary search algorithm is efficient in handling unsuccessful searches as well, as it quickly narrows down the search range in each step, reducing the number of comparisons required.
+This makes binary search a powerful and widely-used searching algorithm for sorted arrays.